-I have over fifteen years experience of working within the mental health sector, both with adults, as well as children and young people.
-I have extensive experience and training in psychology and a range of psychotherapeutic approaches, including Cognitive Behavioural Therapy (CBT), Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Mindfulness and Compassionate Based Approaches, Solution Focused Brief Therapy (SFBT) and Dialectical Behavioural Therapy (DBT).
+I have over 17 years experience of working within the mental health sector, both with adults, as well as children and young people.
+I have extensive experience and training in psychology and a range of psychotherapeutic approaches, including Cognitive Behavioural Therapy (CBT), Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Mindfulness and Compassionate Based Approaches, Solution Focused Brief Therapy (SFBT) and Eye-Movement Desensitisation and Reprocessing (EMDR).

 I have effectively provided strategies in helping individuals for many years and based on my work in 2017 I won ‘The Shining Star’ award.
 This award was received from the Centre of Excellence for ‘making a positive difference to the lives of others’.
 I am an accredited Cognitive Behavioural Therapist with the British Association for Behavioural and Cognitive Therapists (BABCP) and receive regular clinical supervision from an experienced CBT therapist.